What's in it for you

 Hyperlinks & asset links

 For hyperlinks and asset links, we advise to convert your file to PDF and then add the links in the PDFs file.
-Take into the PDF best practices when doing so.
+Take the PDF best practices into account when doing so.

 Asset links are also an excellent way of achieving the same effect as an embedded video in a Powerpoint presentation.